Police Suspect That Redditor Is A Child Predator After Using Binoculars To Watch Birds Next To A School

 How can you even be both?

-Op will now think twice before pulling his binoculars out.
-It's good to see cops keeping a close eye on schoolchildren and protecting them from potential creeps.
+OP will now think twice before pulling out his binoculars.
+It's good to see police keeping a close eye on schoolchildren and protecting them from potential threats.

 This time it was a false alarm, but real threats are still out there.
 If you enjoyed reading this, make sure to check out similar content on our platform.